 Step 6: Ace the interview with parents — and the kids

 “Assuming you find some jobs, what usually happens next is you have an interview with the family,” says Ellison.
 “The interview is for both parties.
 You decide, ‘Do I want to work with these people?’
 And they decide if they want to work with you.”

 A few things to think about during the interview process:

 - Personal safety: Consider meeting a potential employer in a public place, such as a cafe.
 If you know them, you can meet in their home to get a lay of the land, but bring along a parent if you’re a minor.

 - Professionalism: Take this as seriously as any job interview.
 “Be early, dress appropriately and show manners,” says Ellison.

 - Asking questions: Ask all the questions you have, including the parents’ expectations, hours the family will need you to work, household rules, additional responsibilities like cleanup and pet care, and whether or not the children have any allergies.

 - Child’s play: Engage with the child or children during the interview, so the parents can observe your interaction.

 Step 7: Set yourself up for success

-Prepare for babysitting gigs by prepping a notebook page or single sheet that includes the parents contact information, emergency numbers, your responsibilities, house rules, kids’ allergies or special needs and the address, says Malson.
+Prepare for babysitting gigs by putting together (on paper or in your phone) the parents’ contact information, emergency numbers, your responsibilities, house rules, kids’ allergies or special needs and the address, says Malson.
 That way, you have all the info you may need to refer to while you’re on the job.